Today we are going to study Definition, Layout, Working, Advantages, Disadvantages, and Application [Notes with PDF] of Hydro Power Plant.

-- In a hydroelectric plant, there are no stand-by looses, whereas these are unavoidable for thermal plants and the number of operation required is considerably small compared with the thermal power plant.
+- In a hydroelectric plant, there are no standby losses, whereas these are unavoidable for thermal plants and the number of operations required is considerably small compared with the thermal power plant.

 - It does not contribute to air and water pollution to the greenhouse effect